 - London Redeployment Service: This service is set up in partnership to enable employers to retain talent and reduce redundancy costs.
 The service has seen the successful redeployment of over 700 members of staff, saving a conservative estimate of over £50 million.

-For any information on the London SPF, please contact:
+For any information on the London SPF, please contact the London engagement team:

 - North of England SPF